Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 ### Load the deposit account with ETH

-You need an Ethereum 1.0 Goerli testnet account that contains the amount of Goerli ETH (plus gas) required to activate the validator.
+You need an execution layer Goerli testnet account that contains the amount of Goerli ETH (plus gas) required to activate the validator.
 The `prater` testnet requires 32 Goerli ETH per validator.